oskar-anderson/Tempsens/README.md

 Change initializer.php to load data from real DB.

 Remove bash crud job (scripts/alarms.php) that will not work anymore - I don't think it ever did.

+Merge current document in _documents folder with the latest production documentation.